davidday99/tm4c-web-server/README.md

-# TM4C Bare Metal Template
+# TM4C Web Server
-This repo contains boilerplate code for starting a new embedded C project.
-The current structure uses the traditional *inc/* and *src/* folders and includes a linkerscript for the TM4C123GXL microcontroller.
-A makefile is also included to build the entire project based on its current structure.
-As a project grows in complexity, you'll most likely need to make changes to it.

 ## Included Make Recipes

-1. all: default, compiles all the files in *src/*, links them to any standard library functions that may be used and generates both an ELF with debugging symbols and a binary stripped of all symbols to flash to the board.
+1. dependencies: default, generate object files from all included external libraries in *lib*.

+2. build: compile the source code specific to this project with all external libraries and generate an ELF (for debugging symbols) and a binary in *bin*.

-2. flash: flash the most recently generated binary.
+3. flash: flash the most recently generated binary.

-3. debug: open a gdb debug session, connect to the target device, and reset it.
+4. debug: open a gdb debug session, connect to the target device, and reset it.

-4. clean: delete the *bin/* and *obj/* directories.
+5. clean: delete the *bin/* and *obj/* directories and call *make clean* in all subdirectory Makefiles.

 ## Dependencies